 All applications must score a minimum of 60 points under "Scoring Criteria" in order to be considered for an initial determination.
+Include supporting documentation electronically.
 All applicants must agree to a minimum five-year waiver of the right to terminate the extended-use period.
 The minimum score threshold must be met at the time of application.